zapatoche/Sinatra-html-email/README.md

   show in lotus notes < 8, Hotmail Firefox etc..
 - border style can be written with shorthand on table elements

+#### paddings
+- Aol Explorer, Gmail Explorer, Hotmail Explorer, Yahoo Explorer, Lotus Notes, Outlook < 2007 have no support for padding style on `<td>`

 ##references